 After a series of speeches excoriating the New Deal, Talmadge toured the South proclaiming himself “an old-fashioned Democrat” to anyone who would listen.
 Thus inspired, his coffers flushed with cash from Northern industrialists and Southern oligarchs, Talmadge convened a “grassroots convention” in Macon, Georgia on January 27, 1936 to announce his presidential bid.
-It proved a hateful farce, with Talmadge’s aides distributing Confederate flags to attendees along with doctored photographs (the brainchild of Texas millionaire Vance Muse) of Eleanor Roosevelt arm-in-arm with two black Howard professors.
+It proved a hateful farce, with Talmadge’s aides distributing Confederate flags to attendees along with doctored photographs (the brainchild of Texas millionaire and right-to-work pioneer Vance Muse) of Eleanor Roosevelt arm-in-arm with two black Howard professors.
 The predictable rhetoric about constitutionalism and states rights couldn’t mask the convention’s rank, reeking ugliness.

 If the setting wasn’t bad enough, the speakers confirmed every stereotype about hateful Southern rednecks.
 Thomas Dixon, the novelist responsible for The Klansman, denounced an anti-lynching bill being debated in Congress while assuring listeners that white civilization rested upon the murder of black men.
 Then Gerald L.K.
 Smith made a colorful vow to “put the cloth of the ballot over [Roosevelt]’s dead mouth” and led the audience in a prayer for Roosevelt’s defeat.
 Talmadge, humiliated that Smith upstaged him, severed his ties with Share Our Wealth and terminated his candidacy within months.
 (He also lost a Senate race that fall to Richard Russell, who spent decades refining a more genteel racism on Capitol Hill.)

 Talmadge’s failure marks the New Deal’s cruelest irony.
 African-American voters, sick of Republican neglect and attracted to Roosevelt’s recovery programs, voted Democratic en masse for the first time in the ’30s (71 percent voted for FDR in 1936) and benefited immensely from his policies.
 Yet Roosevelt failed to seriously support civil rights, desegregation or anti-lynching bills, since racist Dixiecrats were his most reliable congressional allies.
 Theodore Bilbo of Mississippi could argue that America is “strictly a white man’s country, with a white man’s civilization, and any dream on the part of the Negro Race to share social and political equality will be shattered” while supporting social security, the TVA and labor protections.
 Without FDR holding it together, this coalition slowly unraveled before shattering altogether during Lyndon Johnson’s administration.